-All of our groups help educate, have guest speakers, and give support for those with the disease and for those providing the care.
-Information on changes in medication, insurance, and community resources are also provided
+All of our groups help educate, have occasional guest speakers, and give support for those with the disease and for those providing the care.
+Information on changes in medication, insurance, and community resources are also provided.

-The Parkinson’s Disease, Huntington’s Disease and Family Caregiver Groups are all informal, roundtable discussions that offer helpful information and support in a relaxed and friendly environment.
+The Parkinson’s Disease and Family Caregiver Groups are all informal, roundtable discussions that offer helpful information and support in a relaxed and friendly environment.
 They are open to all Circle Center families and the community-at-large and are free-of-charge.
 We love first-time attendees and those just testing the waters to see if support groups are right for them!

 Family Caregiver Group

-This group is a wonderful resource for our family members to talk with our Social Worker and one another about the challenges of caring for a loved one with dementia and other chronic illnesses.
+This group is a wonderful resource for family members to talk with our Social Worker and one another about the challenges of caring for a loved one with cognitive impairments and other chronic illnesses.
 This group meets twice a month.
-To accommodate varying caregiver schedules, one session is the 2nd Thursday of every month via Zoom from 4:30 pm – 6:00 pm.
-Circle Center social workers offer educational resources and caregivers share their successes and struggles.
-All members of this group are actively engaged in caring for an individual who lives with them.
+To accommodate varying caregiver schedules, one session is the 2nd Thursday of every month via Zoom from 4:30-6 pm.
+The other session is the 4th Thursday of every month in person at Circle Center from 2:30-4 pm.
+Most members of this group are actively engaged in caring for an older adult who lives with them.